varjolab/ProteoGyver/README.md

   - Folder structure should contain: app/external/SAINTexpress/SAINTexpress-int
     app/external/SAINTexpress/SAINTexpress-spc
+  - These will be registered as executables and put into the path of the PG container during the container creation (see dockerfile)
 - IF you want to use the CRAPome repository data, download it from https://reprint-apms.org/?q=data
   - Afterwards, you need to format the data into a format usable by pg_updater, see [Updating the database](#updating-the-database) for details